chenchaoyi/bluecat/README.md

 ```

 #### `setHeaders(headers)`
-Set headers that will be set in all the requests.
+Set headers that will be sent in all the requests.

 ```javascript
 var Bluecat = require('bluecat');